Review: Is 7 Days to Die Worth Playing?

 The Elusive Bandit Update.

-As of March 2023, The long-awaited and promised bandit system is nowhere to be seen, despite bandits NPCs and related assets being present in every build released in the past six years.
+As of March 2023, the long-awaited and promised bandit system is nowhere to be seen, despite bandit NPCs and related assets being present in every build released in the past six years.

 Unfortunately, those hopes appear unfounded, with insiders claiming that bandits would be delayed for at least one more major version, meaning that players may have to wait until 2025 or longer to encounter (non-player) human enemies.